alessiomason/MAD-Labs/README.md

 Optimizations were also not performed, mostly due to time constraints: most notably, the whole app operates from the main thread and frequently skips frames.

 ### Features
 - Explore the playgrounds availability, also without logging in
-- Login and sign up with email/password or with a Google account
+- Login or sign up with email and password or with a Google account
 - Visualize already placed reservation through a calendar
 - Make a new reservation, selecting a playground from recents or favourites ones or searching for one through filters
 - Edit or delete an existing reservation